quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-We should have our new state confirmed in less than a second.
+We should have our new state confirmed in a second or two.

 ### Making sure the notebook exists